paullessing/paullessing/README.md

  * I always finish tasks that I start
  * TODO write the rest of this page

+## PR Emojis
+I use emojis in Pull Requests comments.
+See [my explanation](emoji-pull-requests.md) for a list.

 <!--
 **paullessing/paullessing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.